dyne/dowse/README.txt

 2- Install dependencies: dnsmasq, privoxy, squid, tor

-3- Configure the files in the conf/ folder
+3- Configure the files in the conf/ folder: settings and network

-4- Launch the ghettobox script in its own source directory
+4- Launch the dowse script in its own source directory

 5- Make sure no other DHCP server is running (ADSL routers etc.)